Race, cultural behavior, nature of occupation, hobbies, and smoking habit can affect the photoaging process.

 Hispanics are a large group with varied skin color.
 A large number of Hispanics worldwide are brown-skinned, but European Hispanics who are of Caucasian origin are lighter in skin color.
 There are also Hispanics who are of mixed ancestry, with Caucasian and African American or Native American heritage.
 The geographic areas for brown-skinned Hispanics include North America, Mexico, Central and South America, and the Caribbean.4

 Thus the term skin of color includes an extremely heterogeneous group of peoples.
 Patients with skin of color generally have Fitzpatrick skin phototypes III to VI.
-With this wide range of skin colors, the skin of people with skin of color varies considerably in its response to sun ...
+With this wide range of skin colors, the skin of people with skin of color varies considerably in its response ...